yowainwright/codependence/page/app/README.md

 # Codependence Documentation Site

-This is the documentation website for Codependence, a JavaScript utility for managing and validating critical dependencies across your projects.
+This is the documentation website for Codependence, a CLI and Node API for checking, reporting, and updating dependency versions across project manifests.
+Codependence can update only selected dependencies, or pin chosen packages while updating everything else with permissive mode.

 ## Features